 Invisalign is used to treat a variety of orthodontic issues that can impact your health, as well as your smile.
-During your consultation, Dr. Sheehan will thoroughly examine your teeth and determine if Invisalign will be an effective treatment for you.
+During your consultation, our dentist in Waterford, Dr. Sheehan will thoroughly examine your teeth and determine if Invisalign will be an effective treatment for you.

 Typically, we use Invisalign to correct the following orthodontic issues: